About Anglicanism

 Here are some reasons people have come to Christ Church:

-• Sunday worship holds esteem for sacramental and embodied forms of worship that offer healing
+• Sunday worship holds esteem for sacramental and embodied forms of worship that offer healing.

 What is Anglicanism?

-Anglicanism is a polymorphous tradition of the Church developed out of the reformation of the English Catholic church.
+Anglicanism is a polymorphous tradition of the church developed out of the reformation of the English Catholic Church.
 The English church wished to keep itself rooted in the One, Holy, Catholic, and Apostolic church while embracing much needed reform.
-It is historically identified by persons and forms of worship, rather than a system or governance.
+It is historically identified by persons and forms of worship rather than a system or governance.

 “Anglicanism is a mode of making sense of the experience of God disclosed in the person of Christ.
-When Anglicanism is at its best its liturgy, its poetry, its music, and its life can create a world of wonder in which is it is very easy to fall in love with God.”
-Urban T. Holmes III, What is Anglicanism?
+When Anglicanism is at its best its liturgy, its poetry, its music, and its life can create a world of wonder in which is it is very easy to fall in love with God.” — Urban T. Holmes III, What is Anglicanism?

-(More on the Anglican tradition in can be found in the Preface of the Book of Common Prayer, pages 1-5)
+(More on the Anglican tradition in can be found in the Preface of the Book of Common Prayer, pages 1-5.)

 Anglican Distinctives

 • The Book of Common Prayer (BCP) is our prayer book.
 Early Anglican faith is rooted in monastic rhythms of prayer called the Daily Office or Divine Hours of Prayer.
 The BCP has guides for morning, afternoon, evening, family, and compline prayers.
 It also has collections of prayers, lectionary (or Bible reading) cycles, sacramental and special services, and a guide for the liturgical calendar.
 The best way to get to know Anglicanism is to spend time engaging with the rhythms of the BCP in personal and corporate devotion.
-It is the primary formation tool in conjunction with the Bible.
+It is our primary formation tool in conjunction with the Bible.

 Both prayer and worship are written in forms of liturgy.
 Liturgy merely means the work of the people, or public service.
 When we pray and worship, we do so in service to the Lord and the world for the sake of God’s Kingdom here as it is in heaven.

-• Being Catholic, Anglicans observe the sacraments of Holy Baptism and Eucharist, both commended by Christ himself.
+• Anglicans observe the sacraments of Holy Baptism and Eucharist, both commended by Christ himself.
 We also honor the sacraments of confession (reconciliation), confirmation, holy orders, anointing the sick, and marriage.
 These are incorporated in various ways through the liturgy and life of the church.

 Sacraments, as defined in the BCP, are the “outward and visible signs of inward and spiritual grace, given by Christ as sure and certain means by which we receive that grace.”

 The church year also signifies Principal Feasts, notable Sundays, Holy Days, Days of Special Devotion, Days of Optional Observance, lectionary (Scripture) readings, devotional emphasis, and saint days.
 Each liturgical season is marked by symbolic colors and particular devotions that draw us into deeper worship and devotion of Christ and life in the Spirit.
-More on the Church Calendar can be found in the Book of Common Prayer.
-(BCP, pp. 687-712)
+More on the Church Calendar can be found in the Book of Common Prayer (BCP, pp. 687-712).